xianglli/CSE-3901/lab-4/README.md

 ### add a new model administrated by tresle
-Assuming you would like to create a new model ```Article``` Run ```docker-compose run rails g model Article``` Once the model created, you can run ```docker-compose run rails generate trestle:resource Article``` to add it into tresle.
+Assuming you would like to create a new model ```Article``` Run ```docker-compose run rails g model Article``` Once the model created, you can run ```docker-compose run web rails generate trestle:resource Article``` if you use docker, or ```rails generate trestle:resource Article``` on bare machine or docker cli to add it into tresle.

 ### after you update your code
 If you make changes to the Gemfile or the Compose file to try out some different configurations, you need to rebuild.
 Some changes require only ```docker-compose up --build```, but a full rebuild requires a re-run of ```docker-compose run web bundle install``` to sync changes in the ```Gemfile.lock``` to the host, followed by ```docker-compose up --build```.